 Some parents will think that teaching their child to self-soothe only at night will make the process easier.
 The opposite is true.
 A child that young cannot differentiate the difference between day sleep and night sleep.
 If they are fed, rocked, or bounced to sleep during the day, they cannot be expected to put themselves to sleep at night without those sleep associations.

 Make sure every aspect is considered

-Another reason that a sleep training effort may fail is because there are some pieces of the puzzle that are missing.
-It is important to make sure that not only have you picked a method that works for your parenting style, but also that ALL of the pieces are in place.
-This includes making sure the sleep environment conducive to sleep, choosing the most appropriate sleep training method, taking into consideration day sleep and wake times, and removing all crutches/sleep associations.
-If one of these pieces are missing it can cause a setback in the process.
+Another reason that a sleep training effort may fail is that there are some pieces of the puzzle that are missing.
+It is important to make sure that not only have you picked a method that works for your parenting style but also that ALL of the pieces are in place.
+This includes making sure the sleep environment is conducive to sleep, choosing the most appropriate sleep training method, considering day sleep and wake times, and removing all crutches/sleep associations.
+If one of these pieces is missing, it can cause a setback in the process.

 Avoid having an overtired baby

 One of the keys to the sleep training process is to not let the child get overtired.
 To ensure this, it is important that the wake period in-between naps are not too long.
 If they are, it will lead to poor naps and then leave you with an overtired baby when you begin the sleep training at night.
 In addition to considering the wake times during the day, you also need to make sure that the timing between the last nap of the day and bedtime is also not too long because this is the most sensitive wake time of the entire day.